Shubhamskg/Multi-Modal-Networks-for-House-Price-Prediction/README.md

 # 1. Download from https://graphviz.gitlab.io/download/
 # 2. Add to PATH environment variable
 # 3. Install Python bindings
+# or use this command for installing Graphviz via Chocolatey
+choco install graphviz

+# Install pydot for Python
 pip install pydot
 ```